 <=>, also called Spaceship operator for its appearance.
 It compares its operands and returns a value that is either zero (both operands are equal),

-a negative value (the first operand is bigger), or a positive value (the second operand is bigger).
+a positive value (the first operand is bigger), or a negative value (the second operand is bigger).
 It combines the behaviour of all other comparison operators.

 p!
 1 <=> 1, 2 <=> 1, 1 <=> 2